jacobemcken/proven/README.md

 ()
 ```

-When representing a nested data structure in a graphical user interface
+When representing a nested data structure in a graphical user
-i.e. a web form, the path can be used to highlight the form and/or specific form
+interface i.e. a web form, the path can be used to highlight the form
-fields which has led to the validation error.
+and/or specific form fields which has led to the validation error.

 ### Built-in rules

-The built-in rules aren't rules pr. say but rather rule builders (functions that
+The built-in rules aren't rules pr. say but rather rule builders
-return the actual validation function).
-This fact might become more clear when
+(functions that return the actual validation function).
+This fact
+might become more clear when looking at [Custom rules](#custom-rules)
-looking at "Custom rules" below.
-For now just know that all `proven.rule` builders
+below.
+For now just know that all `proven.rule` builders takes the key
-takes the key (or keys) and an optional error message as the last arguments.
+(or keys) and an optional error message as the last arguments.

   * `required` - key(s) must be present in the map and be not blank (blank being nil or empty string)
   * `not-blank` - key(s) if is present they must be not blank